antontkv/tmuxNOC/README.md

 Tmux, expect and other dependencies will be installed by the install script, **but not Python**.
 It was tested in Debian like distributions and in WSL (Ubuntu 18.04) in Windows 10 with Windows Terminal.
 Only works with `apt` package manager.

+## How it works

+This is work in progress project, especially documentation.
+Later I will add explanation how everything works.
+For now, in the code itself I tried to make comments and descriptions, some explanation about how everything works you can find there.